SharpnelXu/nikke-einkk/README.md

 - SRs & RLs start charging at 100% (first frame of charging), and will fire after charging complete (since `inputType` is `UP`)
   - Without charging speed buffs, charging time is constant regardless of charge rate buffs

+## Program Constraints
+- Drain HP (Alice S2 when below 80% HP) is based on expected damage (crit chance & core chance), else one would need to manually set if each bullet is crit / core hit or not

 ## Niche Mechanisms Waiting To Be Categorized
 - Shotgun's burst gen data is per pellet
 - Snipers & Rocket Launchers have -1 frame charge time compared to data, so chargeTime = 60 frames (from 1s) only needs